apollographql/apollo-link-rest/docs/rest.md

 <h3 id=options.example.customFetch>Custom Fetch</h3>

 By default, Apollo uses the browsers `fetch` method to handle `REST` requests to your domain/endpoint.
 The `customFetch` option allows you to specify _your own_ request handler by defining a function that returns a `Promise` with a fetch-response-like object:

+<h3 id=options.example.customFetch>Custom Fetch</h3>

+By default, Apollo uses the browsers `fetch` method to handle `REST` requests to your domain/endpoint.
+The `customFetch` option allows you to specify _your own_ request handler by defining a function that returns a `Promise` with a fetch-response-like object:
 ```js
 const link = new RestLink({
   endpoints: "/api",